kendall-beaver/misinformation-study/analysis/data/README.md

 ## GCBS DATA

-1. First Seven Items _1 - "The government is frequently involved in the murder of innocent citizens and/or well-known public figures, and keeps this a secret."
+1. First Seven Items _1 -

-Large groups of scientists manipulate, fabricate, or suppress evidence in order to deceive the public."
+    "The government is frequently involved in the murder of innocent citizens and/or well-known public figures, and keeps this a secret."

 The government regularly permits or perpetrates acts of terrorism on its own soil, disguising its involvement."